 Housing Crisis Resolution System

 Boulder County has launched a new effort to address homelessness.
-Building upon the work of the 10 Year Plan to End Homelessness, the Boulder County Homeless Systems Collaborative is an innovative approach that includes multiple government entities (Boulder County and the Cities of Boulder and Longmont), the nonprofits working to impact homelessness, the faith community and those with lived experience.
+Building upon the work of the 10 Year Plan to End Homelessness, Homeless Solutions for Boulder County is an innovative approach that includes multiple government entities (Boulder County and the Cities of Boulder and Longmont), the nonprofits working to impact homelessness, the faith community and those with lived experience.
 The work seeks to create a regional, integrated service system that combines a coordinated entry process with the provision of timely and appropriate supportive and housing services to assist people in moving out of homelessness and into housing in the most efficient ways possible.

 Coordinated Entry, Navigation & Housing-focused Shelter